Multi-Agent Support

 # Using --to @coord_main (agent name) targets one agent.

-# Using --to @coordinator (role) would fan out to ALL agents with the coordinator role.
+# Using --to @coordinator (role) fans out to ALL agents with the coordinator role.

 thrum send "Auth module complete, tests passing" --to @coord_main